Hierarchical Correlation Clustering and Tree Preserving Embedding: Correlation Clustering and Minimax Dissimilarities

-However, for the particular model of correlation clustering, there is a more straightforward way to compute the minimax distances to be used with correlation clustering.
-Theorem \ref{thm:CC_MM} reveals that correlation clustering on minimax similarities is tractable in polynomial time and corresponds to computing the connected components of the unweighted graph $\mathcal G(\mathbf O,\mathbf S')$, where the similarity matrix $\mathbf S'$ is obtained by
+We demonstrate that for correlation clustering there exists a simpler method to calculate the minimax dissimilarities intended for use in correlation clustering.
+According to Theorem \ref{thm:CC_MM}, performing correlation clustering on minimax dissimilarities can be achieved in polynomial time via computing the connected components of the unweighted graph $\mathcal G(\mathbf O,\mathbf S')$, where the similarity matrix $\mathbf S'$ is obtained by $\mathbf S'_{ij}= 1$ if $\mathbf S_{ij} >0$, and $\mathbf S'_{ij}= 0$ otherwise.